mozilla/ichnaea/docs/algo/observations.rst

 These per-shard queues are processed when a large enough batch is accumulated, or when the queue is about to expire.
 Batching increases the chances that there will be several observations for a station processed in the same chunk.
+It also increases the chance that two station updating threads will try to update the same station.
+This causes a deadlock, which restarts one of the tasks and is tracked with the metric ``data.station.dberror``.

 Observation Weight
 ==================